-There are lots of paintings and books, including an extensive display on the work of Maria Sibylla Merian, the eighteenth century naturalist, entomologist and botanical illustrator, as well as charts and interactive learning opportunities for young and old.
+There are lots of paintings and books to see and in the family exhibition Sea Monsters you can discover if creatures like the Loch Ness monster and mermaids really exist.
 There is also a display on drug smuggling and detection with comprehensive instructions and a video on the production of cocaine.
 I’m sure users would think twice if they saw the recipe contained cement, petrol, bleach and other ingredients that you would not necessarily want to put up your nose or anywhere else.

 One of the most enjoyable areas is one dedicated to ocean liners and cruise ships with reconstructions of cabins, ballrooms and restaurants, along with a lot of posters and other ephemera.

 So, Rotterdam’s Maritime Museum would make a splendid day out for all the family but best to make sure the weather is good so as to take full advantage of the open-air part.